opdev1004/boxrpg-unity/README.md

 # boxrpg-unity
 Opensource Open World box rpg game based on Unity

-This project is deprecated because there is other project going on.
+## Notice
+This repository is not going to be maintained.
+However you are welcome to create a pull request and improve the project.